emsesp/docs/MQTT.md

 If the data in the payload has not changed since the last publish, it is ignored.
 Although from version 1.9.4 this can also be configured with the `publish_always` command and WebUI parameter.
 For example `set publish_always on` will always publish MQTT topics regardless if any of the data parameters have changed.

-The table below shows examples of the topics being published:
+The table below list the topics being published:

 | Topic               | Description         | Payload Example |
 | ------------------- | ------------------- | --------------- |